andy-hanson/noze/doc/language.md

 	square
 ```

-The members of a union can be records or interfaces, but not other unions.
+The members of a union should be records, not other unions.

 A member of the union implicitly converts to the union, and this is actually the only way to create a union value.
 Where there is no expected type, you can create it using the function `as` which is just the identify function: